ajohn5960/MiniMax/README.md

 # MiniMax
-A single player Tic Tac Toe C ++ program with MiniMax implementation
+A command-line program of a single player Tic Tac Toe game written in C++ with MiniMax implementation
 ### What I learned
 - Implemented Mini-Max algorithm to my Tic Tac Toe program inspired by this video https://www.youtube.com/watch?v=l-hh51ncgDI
 - Learned about the basics of game theory, game trees, and decision theory